-Loomis, Sayles & Company, L.P. ("Loomis Sayles") is a limited partnership whose sole general partner, Loomis, Sayles & Company, Inc. is indirectly owned by Natixis Investment Managers, the holding company for the North American asset management business ("NATIXIS IM-NA").
+Natixis Advisors, formed in 1995, is a limited liability company owned by Natixis Investment Managers, LLC, the holding company for the North American asset management business of Natixis IM-NA.

-NATIXIS IM-NA is part of Natixis Investment Managers, an international asset management group based in Paris, France, that is in turn owned by Natixis, a French investment banking and financial services firm.
+Natixis IM-NA is part of Natixis Investment Managers, an international asset management group based in Paris, France, that is in turn owned by Natixis, a French investment banking and financial services firm.
 Natixis is wholly owned by BPCE, France's second largest banking group.
 BPCE is owned by banks comprising two autonomous and complementary retail banking networks consisting of the Caisse d'Epargne regional savings banks and the Banque Populaire regional cooperative banks.
 The registered address of Natixis is 7 promenade Germain Sablon, 75013 Paris, France.
 The registered address of BPCE is 7 promenade Germain Sablon, 75013 Paris, France.

-The 8 principal subsidiary or affiliated asset management firms of NATIXIS IM-NA collectively had \$546.4 billion in assets under management or administration as of December 31, 2022.
+The 8 principal subsidiary or affiliated asset management firms of Natixis IM-NA collectively had over \$546.4 billion in assets under management or administration as of December 31, 2022.